Ebenezer-DS/Movie_Sentiment_Analysis/Readme.md

 The models are evaluated using common metrics such as accuracy, precision, recall, and F1-score.
 The results indicate that the sentiment classification can be performed with reasonable accuracy using the chosen models.

-Model	                   Accuracy	Precision	Recall	F1-score Logistic Regression	            0.85	0.84	0.86	0.85
+Model	                   Accuracy	Precision	Recall	F1-score LSTM                        0.8790    0.8585     0.9116   0.8843
-Random Forest	                0.88	0.87	0.89	0.88
-Support Vector Machine (SVM)	0.86	0.85	0.87	0.86

 **Conclusion**

 This project demonstrates how sentiment analysis can be applied to movie reviews to classify sentiment using machine learning models.
-By preprocessing the text data and training various models, we can achieve accurate predictions of movie review sentiment.
-Further improvements could involve using deep learning models such as LSTM or fine-tuning transformer-based models like BERT for better results.
+By preprocessing the text data and training models, we can achieve accurate predictions of movie review sentiment.
+Long Short-Term Memory (LSTM) models, a type of deep learning model, are especially useful for this task as they are well-suited for processing sequential data like text.